Working At Height Courses

 • In June 2011 the use of perfluorooctane sulfonate (PFOS) in foam extinguishers was banned; any extinguishers containing PFOS had to be removed from use.

-• In July 2020 the UK banned the sale of AFFF extinguishers that contain PFOA and the use of these extinguishers for training.
-Existing stocks could be used with permission and under guidance from the Environmental Protection Agency (EPA).
+• In July 2020 the UK banned the sale of AFFF extinguishers that contain PFOA and the use of these is now banned.

-• AFFF foam extinguishers will be implemented by 4th July 2025.
+• The phase out of certain types of AFFF foam extinguishers will be implemented by 4th July 2025.
 Any remaining stock must be disposed of as hazardous waste.

 What has replaced the banned extinguishers?

-Most foam fire extinguishers now will use ‘C6’ film-forming fluoroprotein (FFFP).
-The main agents contain telomer-based foams which do not contain or break down into any chemicals currently listed as persistent organic pollutants (POPs) under the Stockholm Convention.
+Most foam fire extinguishers now use ‘C6’ film-forming fluoroprotein (FFFP).
+The main agents contain telomer-based foams that do not break down into any chemicals currently listed as persistent organic pollutants (POPs) under the Stockholm Convention.

 How can Stallard Kane help?